Thorium/the-elmish-book/chapters/fable/fable-packages.md

   </ItemGroup>
 </Project>
 ```
 Now take a closer look at the highlighted line: a package reference is included that points to `Fable.Browser.Dom`.
 This package was restored from [nuget](http://www.nuget.org).
 From .NET's perspective, it is a normal .NET package.
 But in fact, this is a *Fable-specific* package.
 It is meant to only be used within Fable projects.
 Using this package, we were able to open the `Browser.Dom` namespace and gain access to some of the browser's APIs.
 Specifically, we gained access to the DOM APIs that allow us to reference and manipulate elements on the page.
-What makes a Fable-specific package different than those meant to be used from .NET?
+What makes a Fable-specific package different from those meant to be used from .NET?

 ### Fable-specific packages